ibexa/documentation-developer/docs/ibexa_engage/install_ibexa_engage.md

 # [[= product_name_engage =]]

 [[= product_name_engage =]] is a data collection tool.
 It enables you to engage your audiences by using the [Qualifio](https://qualifio.com/) tools.
-You can use interactive content to gather valuable data, for example, customer personal data or recent orders list, and create connections.
+You can use interactive content to gather valuable data, for example, customer data or recent orders list, and create connections.

 For more information, see [Qualifio Developers documentation](https://developers.qualifio.com/docs/engage/).